 4. Move your body

-After the baby's arrival, your body feels exhausted.
+A photo posted by Latham Thomas (@glowmaven) on After the baby's arrival, your body feels exhausted.

 While you recover, there are small exercises that you can do to get things back in integration.
 But don't force any major exercise within the first six weeks of delivery.
 Take your time.
 There's no rush to get back “to normal."